rubensworks/jsonld-streaming-serializer.js/README.md

 ## Restrictions

-While this serializer outputs valid JSON-LD 1.0, it does not fully comply with all the specification tests, as these assume non-streaming processing.
+While this serializer outputs valid JSON-LD 1.1, it does not fully comply with all the specification tests, as these assume non-streaming processing.

 As such, this serializer has the following restrictions:

 * RDF lists are not converted to `@list` arrays.
 However, the `list()` helper method can be manually called to achieve this.
+* `rdfDirection: 'compound-literal'` is not supported, as this may require keeping the whole stream in-memory.
 * No deduplication of triples, as this would require keeping the whole stream in-memory.

 ## Configuration